-With 2018 on the horizon, it's vitally important that your dealership tighten up its marketing strategy for the new year.
-Here are 5 of the top marketing trends for 2018 you should be aware of.
+This year, it's vitally important that your dealership tighten up its marketing strategy for the 2018.
+Here are 5 of the top marketing trends you should be aware of.

 Visual content fares far better than text-based content in the digital realm.
 The brain processes visual information 60,000 times faster than it processes text, which is pretty compelling evidence to switch over to visual content if you aren’t already.
 Additionally, 90 percent of the information transmitted to the brain is visual.